 SAT Subject Tests

-SAT Reasoning Test measures the critical thinking skills that a student requires for academic success in college.
+SAT exam of Reasoning, measures the critical thinking skills that a student requires for academic success in college.
 SAT reasoning test assesses the analytical and problem solving skills of an aspirant.

 Each section of the SAT Reasoning Test is scored on a level of 200—800, with two writing sub scores for multiple-choice and the essay.